China's Xi, U.S. officials talk food trade in Iowa

 Xi, 58, is all but certain to take over the top slot in China's ruling Communist Party later this year and then become China's next president in March 2013.

-In Iowa, Xi cited a "special feeling" for farmers and rural communities, and said it was a high priority for China to support farmers and rural development.
+Xi was rather more eloquent in Iowa, where he cited a "special feeling" for farmers and rural communities, and said it was a high priority for China to support farmers and rural development.

 "China attaches great importance to food security, and ensuring a sufficient food supply for 1.3 billion people," Xi said in an address to government and business leaders attending the symposium.